hajoscher/codash/README.md

 - Synchronizing the rowchart and the worldmap has been quite tricky, and probably is a bit buggy, but it seems to work.

- - Something is wrong with the data for Canada.
  - Some country names still have to be mapped between the worldmap and the rowchart.

 Pull requests welcome.